gfunkmonk/deadjournal/_posts/2019/07/2019-07-08-walking-in-rainbow-formation.md

 Why?
 Because it was green.

-To explain, Sister Liza Viscious of the Edinburgh Sisters had a simple but brilliant idea: to have the Sisters colour coordinate their habits so that each Sister was a different colour- so that individually we'd look striking as always, but together, we'd be a rainbow.
+To explain, Sister Liza Viscious of the Edinburgh Sisters had a simple but brilliant idea: to have the Sisters colour coordinate their Habits so that each Sister was a different colour- so that individually we'd look striking as always, but together, we'd be a rainbow.
 It might sound like a small thing, but visually, it stands out enough for people to take notice.

 And it worked.